Blazemeter/jmeter-bzm-plugins/sense-uploader/BlazeMeterUploader.md

 _Test Title_ may be used to customize test title displayed on report pages.

-You need to receive special string token at [https://a.blazemeter.com/ a.blazemeter.com] to use as your upload identifier with this plugin.
-You can find it under your [https://a.blazemeter.com/app/#/settings/api-keys Settings => API Keys].
+You need to receive special string token at [a.blazemeter.com](https://a.blazemeter.com/) to use as your upload identifier with this plugin.
+You can find it under your [Settings => API Keys](https://a.blazemeter.com/app/#/settings/api-keys).
 Please, treat the token as confidential, everyone who knows it may upload files to your projects.
-Join key ID and secret with single colon: {{{TDknBxu0hmVnJ7NrqtG1F:DFddfgdsljasdfkKSKSDDFKSDFJKSDJFKSDJFsdjfksjfjsSF}}}
+Join key ID and secret with single colon: `TDknBxu0hmVnJ7NrqtG1F:DFddfgdsljasdfkKSKSDDFKSDFJKSDJFKSDJFsdjfksjfjsSF`

-==Usage==
+# Usage

-  # Go to a.blazemeter.com and [https://a.blazemeter.com/app/#/settings/api-keys issue an upload token]
+  1. Go to a.blazemeter.com and [issue an upload token](https://a.blazemeter.com/app/#/settings/api-keys)
-  # Copy & paste it into _Upload Token_ field of BlazeMeter Uploader
+  2. Copy & paste it into _Upload Token_ field of BlazeMeter Uploader
-  # Run your test, verify in _Info Area_ that results uploaded successfully
+  3. Run your test, verify in _Info Area_ that results uploaded successfully
-  # Analyze performance report and organize your tests at a.blazemeter.com
+  4. Analyze performance report and organize your tests at a.blazemeter.com

 Please copy the token carefully, don't miss any chars or add extra.